agvoron/tetris/README.md

     * ~Topping out and losing~
     * ~Hold a piece~
     * ~Keys repeat if held~
-    * Won't do: Rotations will move the piece aside if needed
+    * ~Reduced scope: Rotations will move the piece aside if needed~
-    * Won't do: Translations will bump the piece up if needed
     * ~Moving can delay landing (e.g. for T-spin)~
         * Special clears
     * ~Pause the game~